-(a) The secretary shall maintain copies of the Honor Council Constitution and Bylaws, noting any changes to the documents that might occur from time to time.

-(b) The secretary shall maintain all written and audio records of hearings and meetings of the Honor Council.
-This will include the destruction of records when appropriate.

-(c) The secretary shall be responsible for bringing unsigned examinations to the attention of the Honor Council.

-(d) The secretary shall assign an investigator for each case.
+- a.
+The secretary shall maintain copies of the Honor Council Constitution and Bylaws, noting any changes to the documents that might occur from time to time. - b.
+The secretary shall maintain all written and audio records of hearings and meetings of the Honor Council.
+This will include the destruction of records when appropriate. - c.
+The secretary shall be responsible for bringing unsigned examinations to the attention of the Honor Council. - d.
+The secretary shall assign an investigator for each case. - e.
+The secretary shall maintain a collection of forms and form letters for use by others in Honor Council matters.

-(e) The secretary shall relay all necessary materials to the appellant authority in the event of appeals.

-(f) The secretary shall maintain a collection of forms and form letters for use by others in Honor Council matters.
 Examples would include summonses to witnesses, letters to implicated students, letters to faculty regarding hearing results, etc.

-3 Procedure for Investigations
+II.
+Procedure for Investigation

 - 1. Each case shall be assigned an investigator by the Honor Council secretary.
-The investigator shall immediately contact the professor for the course to acknowledge receipt of the case and the implicating student to ascertain the nature of the suspected violation and other potential witnesses. - 2.
+The investigator shall immediately contact the professor for the course to acknowledge receipt of the case and the implicating party to ascertain the nature of the suspected violation and other potential witnesses. - 2.
 Potential witnesses shall be interviewed, including, if appropriate, the course professor.
-Witnesses shall be asked to identify implicated students using resources including, but not limited to, Moodle class photos and seating charts; students shall be questioned in a way that avoids leading questions - 3.
-If sufficient cause to hold a hearing is found, the investigator shall recommend to the president that a hearing be convened.
+Witnesses shall be asked to identify implicated students using resources including, but not limited to, Moodle class photos and seating charts; students shall be questioned in a way that avoids leading questions.

+- 3. If sufficient cause to hold a hearing is found, the investigator shall recommend to the president that a hearing be convened.
 If the evidence seems insufficient to hold a hearing, the investigator shall forward this recommendation to the president. - 4.
 The faculty member whose exam is involved in the case shall be kept fully aware of the status of the case through email or telephone messages.
-In particular, the professor will be contacted at the following points:

-(a) Immediately after the initial contact with the implicating student so the professor knows whether the unsigned pledge was an accident or intentional.

-(b) When the decision to hold a hearing or not to hold a hearing is made.
+In particular, the professor will be contacted at the following points: - a.
+Immediately after the initial contact with the implicating student so the professor knows whether the unsigned pledge was an accident or intentional. - b.
+When the decision to hold a hearing or not to hold a hearing is made.
 If no hearing is held, the exam should be returned to the professor at this point.
-If a hearing is to be held, the professor will be told when the hearing will take place.

-(c) When the Honor Council has fully adjudicated the case.
+If a hearing is to be held, the professor will be told when the hearing will take place. - c.
+When the Honor Council has fully adjudicated the case.
 This contact should include the sanction if a sanction is imposed.
 The exam will be returned to the professor at this point.
 The professor should also be made aware of the appeal procedures in case the student should choose to appeal the decision of the Honor Council.

-4 Hearing Procedures
+III.
+Hearing Procedures